Vierdant/world-animation-catalog/README.md

 Every roleplayer has experienced this frustration: you're in the perfect moment for a specific animation, but you either don't know it exists or can't remember the command.
 The in-game animation system works well for favorites and basics, but without extensive testing and memorization, you're left thinking:

-> *"I wish I knew what that animation looked like—I would've used it here."*
+> *"I wish I remembered what that animation's name was and what it looked like—I would've used it here."*

 Hours spent scrolling through menus, testing animations, and enduring awkward mid-scene pauses just to find the right gesture shouldn't be part of the roleplay experience.